-- (17) Acquisition costs include the cost to setup, onboard and integrate acquired entities and primarily include \$13.9 million of compensation and benefits expenses, \$6.3 million of professional services expenses, \$1.6 million of occupancy and equipment expenses, \$1.2 million of communications expenses, and other expenses that are included in the respective line items in the condensed consolidated statements of income. - (18) The Company incurred \$0.2 million of promotional expenses as part of acquisitions during the second quarter of 2021 that are presented in the acquisition costs line item
+(16) Acquisition costs include the cost to setup, onboard and integrate acquired entities and primarily include \$14.8 million of compensation and benefits expenses, \$12.4 million of promotional expenses, \$5.8 million of professional services expenses, and other expenses during the three months ended September 30, 2021.
+Acquisition costs for the nine months ended September 30, 2021 also includes \$13.9 million of compensation and benefits expenses, \$6.3 million of professional services expenses, \$1.6 million of occupancy and equipment expenses, \$1.2 million of communications expenses, and other expenses that were incurred during the three months ended June 30, 2021 that are included in the respective line items in the condensed consolidated statements of income.